Tomas Dy-Liacco: Life and career

 Dy-Liacco was born in Naga City, Camarines Sur, Philippines, in November 1920.

 From 1947–1949, he served as Head of the Design Section of the Distribution Engineering at the Taiwan Power Company in Taipei, Taiwan.
 After that, he returned to the Philippines and took the post of Chief Electrical Engineer at Bicol Electric Company and at the same time, served as lecturer in Mathematics at the University of Nueva Caceres, both in Naga City, from 1949–1953.

 He joined Cleveland Electric Illuminating Company, Cleveland in 1955 and was assigned in the System Planning Department, where he served as principal systems engineer.
 He was in charge of research and analysis of power systems in the scope of planning, protection and computer control.
 At the same time he was adjunct professor of electrical engineering at Case Western Reserve University.

-One of his most important later works was his paper, “The Adaptive Reliability Control System" which won an IEEE Power Group Prize Paper Award in 1968, earned him an IEEE Life Fellow and the name "father of modern energy control centers".
+One of his most important later works was his paper, "The Adaptive Reliability Control System" which won an IEEE Power Group Prize Paper Award in 1968, earned him an IEEE Life Fellow and the name "father of modern energy control centers".

 He later became an independent consultant with the Dy Liacco Corporation, Cleveland, Ohio.
-Dy-Liacoo died in October 2019 at the age of 98.
+Dy-Liacco died in October 2019 at the age of 98.